kamal-sharma-de/python-sides/README.md

 Problem 6: Given customer purchase data, write a Python program to identify distinct customer segments based on spending patterns and recommend products tailored to their preferences.

 Problem 7: Develop a Python program to evaluate postfix expressions using a stack (deque) and handle errors due to unbalanced parentheses or insufficient operands.

+Problem 8: Write a python program to implement DFS traversal on a graph and print the visited nodes.